flathub/com.fightcade.Fightcade/README.md

 ## FBNeo is crashing with 'Couldn't initialize DirectX9 Alternate video output' module
 This issue happens on Nvidia sometimes, you'll need to install the GL32 Flatpak version of your Nvidia driver.
 See [this link](https://www.linuxuprising.com/2018/06/how-to-get-flatpak-apps-and-games-built.html) for instructions.

+## Can I use DXVK?
+Override the USE_DXVK environment variable using Flatseal or any similar tool.
+When set to `true` Fightcade will automatically install DXVK at launch.

+Please ensure that your hardware is DXVK capable (Vulkan support) before doing this.

 ## How do I use Fightcade JSON?
 Extract the zip with the json files directly into `~/.var/app/com.fightcade.Fightcade/data`